jjh42/mock/README.md

 are not using `async: true` in any module where you are testing.

-Also, because of the way mock overrides the module, it must be defined in a seperate file from the test file.
+Also, because of the way mock overrides the module, it must be defined in a separate file from the test file.

 ## Tips
 The use of mocking can be somewhat controversial.
 I personally think that it